guitarvydas/guitarvydas.github.io/_posts/2022-04-11-Visual Languages.md

 First, though, remove the pervasive synchrony present in most textual languages.

-Boxes, in box-and-wire notation, are usually understood to be asynchronous.
+Boxes, in box-and-wire notation, are usually understood to be asynchronous[^sync].

+[^sync]: Boxes *can* be implemented using synchronous languages, but, this leads to epicycles (AKA Accidental Complexity).

 ## See Also